 The Creator Economy is booming, and there are no signs of this ending anytime soon.

-In a world where over 50 million people consider themselves content creators and contribute to an industry worth more than $100 billion and growing, brands are more than ever prioritizing creators as part of their brand awareness strategy.
+In a world where over 50 million people consider themselves content creators and contribute to an industry worth more than $100 billion and growing, brands are more than ever prioritizing independent creators as part of their brand awareness strategy.

 But, what’s next?